HaloDAO/lending-market-v1/README.md

 ### Mainnet fork deployment

-You can deploy Aave Protocol v2 in a forked Mainnet chain using Hardhat built-in fork feature:
+You can deploy HaloDAO Lending Market in a forked Mainnet chain using Hardhat built-in fork feature:

 ```
 docker-compose run contracts-env npm run aave:fork:main
 ```

-### Deploy Aave into a Mainnet Fork via console
+### Deploy HaloDAO Lending Market into a Mainnet Fork via console

-You can deploy Aave into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.
+You can deploy HaloDAO Lending Market into the Hardhat console in fork mode, to interact with the protocol inside the fork or for testing purposes.

 Run the console in Mainnet fork mode: